univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

 User accounts that are created via the Self Service will have the ``RegisteredThroughSelfService`` attribute of the user set to ``TRUE`` and the ``PasswordRecoveryEmailVerified`` attribute set to FALSE.
-After the user has verified his account via the verification email the ``PasswordRecoveryEmailVerified`` attribute will be set to ``TRUE``.
+After the user has verified their account via the verification email the ``PasswordRecoveryEmailVerified`` attribute will be set to ``TRUE``.

 .. _user-management-password-changes-by-users-selfregistration-account-creation: